Dennis Hayden (actor): Early life

 Dennis Hayden was one of five brothers and one sister born in Girard, Kansas on a pig and soybean farm.
 He worked the wheat harvest during summers off from high school, graduating in 1970.
 He worked the summer wheat harvests and played football, becoming the number one tackle in Kansas.
 He attended Fort Scott Junior College for the game, but then, when he was nineteen, decided to head to the West Coast and try out acting.
 At this point, he got involved in theater, commercials, TV and films.

 In popular culture

-Hayden's Die Hard character, Eddie, was parodied in The Cleveland Shows parody episode, "Die Semi-Hard", where he is voiced by rocker Huey Lewis, because actor Dennis Hayden and Huey Lewis look very similar.
-The character is not given a name, and is called "the guy who looks like Huey Lewis".
-This is kind of an inside joke between fans because for years, they have been noting the similarities between the two.
+Since his appearance in Die Hard, Hayden's resemblance to singer Huey Lewis has been often noted.
+In The Cleveland Shows parody episode "Die Semi-Hard", Lewis voiced a character who stood in for Hayden's "Eddie" but was referred to only as "the guy who looks like Huey Lewis".

 Dennis Hayden is the white coach in the new Von Miller Old Spice Commercials 2017.